danemarguglio/C8Emulator/README.md

 Written by [Dane Marguglio](https://github.com/danemarguglio) & [Joel Willoughby](https://github.com/JoelWilloughby) circa 2015.

+If you'd like to take an exploration of a CHIP-8 binary, take a look at [Pong Explained](Pong_Explained.md).

 ![Pong](Images/pong.png "Pong")

 ![Opcode-Test](Images/opcode_test.png "Opcode-test")

-If you'd like to take an in-depth walkthrough of a CHIP-8 binary, take a look at [Pong Explained](Pong_Explained.md).

 <br/>

 ## Build
 Install the [SDL2 development libraries](https://www.libsdl.org/download-2.0.php).

 If you're using apt package manager you can install them using